ThiagoPereiraUFV/Submarine-Simulator/README.md

-## Submarine Simulator v1.0 by Wallace Ferancini Rosa and Thiago Marinho Pereira
+## Submarine Simulator v1.0 by Wallace F. Rosa and Thiago M. Pereira

 __You must have to install the openGL library using the following commands on your Linux Terminal:__